allyelvis/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

-[//]: # (title: Retrive data from files)
+[//]: # (title: Retrieve data from files)

-Simple guide how to start working data sources with Kotlin Notebooks.
+Simple guide how to start working data sources with Kotlin notebooks.

 ## Before you start